Deepam-Rai/Notes/Cloud_Computing/Chapter 1 - Foundations.md

 # Introduction
-Utility computing
-Cloud computing

 > Vision of cloud computing: IT services are traded as utilities in open market without technological or legal barriers.

 ----
 # Cloud computing at a glance
 ## Defining a cloud
-> Cloud computing is a model for enabling ubiquitous, convenient, on-demand network acess to a shared pool of configurable computing resources(e.g., networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+> **Cloud computing is a model for enabling ubiquitous, convenient, on-demand network acess to a shared pool of configurable computing resources(e.g., networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.**

 - Has utility oriented approach.
 - Uses pay-per-use strategy.